JavaScript is disabled

 What tax deductions can you claim as a sole trader

-“I think I should pay more taxes,” said no sole trader ever.
+“I think I should pay more income tax,” said no sole trader ever.

 If you’re self-employed and/or running your own business, you know how hard it is to set aside a percentage of your hard-earned income to pay your taxes.
 Maybe you find yourself itching to use some of these funds to grow your business, or even take a well-deserved break (imagine!).

-Luckily, there is a way to (legally) pay less taxes each year.
+Luckily, there are ways to (legally) pay less in tax each year.

 To help sole traders and small businesses keep more of their money, the ATO allows some business expenses to be claimed as tax deductions.
 What this essentially means is that you’re rewarded for investing in your business, AND you get to keep more of your money come tax day.
 Woohoo!